vippsas/vipps-partner-api/vipps-partner-api.md

 We may allow the merchant to change some of the data prefilled by the partner, but this is not trivial.
-If the merchant changes any data, the partner must be notified and also get the updated data - then merge&sync that with the "old" data that was sent in the first place.
+If the merchant changes any data, the partner must be notified and also get the updated data - then merge and sync that with the "old" data that was sent in the first place.

 ## Future plans for this API